 If hacking and slashing your way through enemies with a shiny metal death stick is your idea of a good time, then you’re sure to love the best sword games on PC.

-While many sword fighting games on PC strive for realism, others crank up the ridiculousness to make your character feel like a super-powerful killing machine.
+While many sword fighting PC games strive for realism, others crank up the absurdity with mechanics designed to make you feel like the ultimate killing machine.

-In this list, we’ll be recommending the top games that feature sword fighting as a part of combat.
-This includes the best sword games on Steam as well as a few Epic Games Store exclusives.
+In this list, we’ll highlight the best sword fighting games on PC, specifically the best sword games on Steam and Epic Games Store.

 Table of ContentsShow

 Hayai is an arcade-inspired indie action game that sees you attempting to survive an onslaught of enemies using a unique mouse-based combat system.

 The way it works is enemies swoop in to surround you before you get to draw your sword’s line of attack by hovering over each one to create a chain.